The importance of Cloud Access Security Broker (CASB) grows as businesses rapidly adopt new cloud collaboration technologies and platforms.

 How API CASB Allows Organizations to Enforce Their Security Policies

 Cloud platforms are introducing new and intricate business models for small and midsize businesses, who are quickly adopting Software as a Service (SaaS) but may encounter security gaps.
 In this scenario, Cloud Access Security Brokers (CASBs) serve as security policy enforcement agents that protect your cloud applications and sensitive corporate data.
 CASBs are capable of safeguarding your data from any device, user, or application, whether it is accessed on-premises or off-premises.

 According to Gartner, there are 4 pillars of CASBs (Cloud Access Security Brokers), such as:

 - Threat Prevention

 Let’s review cloud access security concerns and risks.
-Primarily, visibility, threat detection and data loss and data leak prevention.
-Since customers deploying cloud solutions do not actually have physical control of the infrastructure, they need to make sure that the cloud service providers are following appropriate physical, logical and legal controls, including identity management, access control, patching, resilience, and malware and Ransomware protection.
+Primarily, visibility, threat detection, data loss, and data leak prevention.
+Since customers deploying cloud solutions do not actually have physical control of the infrastructure, they need to make sure that the cloud service providers are following appropriate physical, logical and legal controls, including identity management, access control, patching, resilience, and malware, and Ransomware protection.

 Your Comprehensive Cloud Data Governance and Access Checklist

 Here’s the Comprehensive Cloud Data Governance and Access Checklist, which includes questions you should consider to minimize the risks of you PII and valuable corporate data leaks.